Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Multiple identities
      - A term used to describe the situation where a single user's activities may be attributed to multiple institutions.
-For example, Sam may be affiliated with institution A through IP recognition, institution B through Shibboleth / Open Athens authentication, and Institution C through role-based access (i.e. a personal log-in for an editor).
+For example, Sam may be affiliated with institution A through IP recognition, institution B through Shibboleth/Open Athens authentication, and Institution C through role-based access (i.e. a personal log-in for an editor).
      -

    * - Namespace